eggy/DayZ-Private/README.md

 Upgrading
 =========

-**EXTREMELY IMPORTANT:** If you are migrating from **ANY** previous version of Bliss you will lose vehicles during the upgrade to schema 0.27.
+**EXTREMELY IMPORTANT:** If you are migrating from **ANY** previous version of ECPrivate you will lose vehicles during the upgrade to schema 0.27.

 Depending on what has changed since you deployed your server, you may need to perform one or more steps to do a clean upgrade to the latest code.
 Look for the following in the commit log (specifically, the files that were changed) when you update to the latest version of the repository: